cywf/sentinel-project/ai/tyche/README.md

-# Bragi Sentry
+# Tyche Sentry

-The Bragi Sentry is a powerful tool for protecting your financial infrastructure from cyber attacks and other security threats.
+The Tyche Sentry is a powerful tool for protecting your financial infrastructure from cyber attacks and other security threats.
 Named after the Norse god of poetry and music, the Bragi Sentry is designed to be both elegant and effective, helping to secure your banking and finance systems with ease.

 ## Features